sailman86/sailman86/README.md

 # Hi there, I'm Claudio :wave:

-Originally from Napoli, Italy, I moved to Berlin and just completed a full stack web development course at Le Wagon.
+Originally from Naples, Italy, I moved to Berlin and just completed a full stack web development course at Le Wagon.
 My goal is to become a good front-end developer so I'm currently deepening my knowledge on javascript, react and redux.

 <h3 align="left">Connect with me:</h3>
 <p align="left">